A Hand Forged Survival Knife.

 Forged from high carbon steel recovered from lumber mill head saw blades.

-A fixed blade knife, 6 inch forged drop point blade and built for survival in the bush.
-The blade is hardened with clay protecting the spine and then differentially tempered, blending tempers keeping the knife's spine and tang tough and keeping the edge strong.
-Custom Boar knives can have 5" handles, 1/4" thick spines with moose antler scales held with threaded and peened brass and stainless steel pins.
+A fixed blade knife, forged drop point blade with moose antler scales.
+The blade is hardened with clay protecting the thick spine.
+After the hardenng process we differentially temper, blending tempers keeping the knife's spine and tang tough while keeping the edge strong.
+Custom Boar knives can have 3 to 5" handles, 3 to 12 inch long blades, 3/16 to 5/16 inch thick spines with moose antler scales held with threaded and peened brass and stainless steel pins.
 The tangs are hollow ground and tapered keeping the balance at the finger guard.
 An expensive throwing knife.